September 12, 2025

 “For me, understanding my ADHD wiring was a turning point.
 I decided to stop trying to 'fix' myself and instead let go of the pressure to do things like everyone else or compare myself to others.
 This shift has brought me a sense of relief and greater self-acceptance.
 Instead, I started designing systems that work for me, rather than forcing myself into a box or expecting my brain to function in ways it never has.
 I realized ADHD isn’t a flaw; it’s simply a different operating system.
 Learning how mine runs has helped me really thrive on my own terms while still getting things done that need to be done!”
 Nicole, CBT Team Co-Lead

 ADHD is also linked to differences in neurotransmitters; these are the brain’s chemical messengers.
-Two key ones involved in ADHD are dopamine and norepinephrine, which play roles in attention, motivation, and reward (Pliszka, 2005).
+Two key neurotransmitters involved in ADHD are dopamine and norepinephrine, which play roles in attention, motivation, and reward (Pliszka, 2005).
 In ADHD brains, these chemicals may be present in lower amounts or may not work as efficiently, making it harder to stay motivated or complete tasks that don’t feel interesting.

 Many people with ADHD also feel emotions more intensely and may find it hard to manage frustration, disappointment, or excitement.
 This is linked to how the amygdala and prefrontal cortex communicate.
 Emotional dysregulation is now recognized as a common part of ADHD, not just a side effect (Shaw et al., 2014).